basnijholt/home-assistant-streamdeck-yaml/README.md

-# Home Assistant Stream Deck control configurated via YAML and running on Linux, MacOS, and Windows
+# Home Assistant on Stream Deck: configured via YAML (with templates) and running on Linux, MacOS, and Windows

 This is a simple Python script that allows you to control your Home Assistant instance via a Stream Deck.

 It is configured via a YAML file and runs on Linux, so you can use it on the same machine as Home Assistant or on a separate machine (a Raspberry Pi or any other machine).

 More information coming soon.

+See the [streamdeck-config.yaml](streamdeck-config.yaml) file for an example configuration (or my current configuration).

 ## Why?
 Even though [github.com/cgiesche/streamdeck-homeassistant](https://github.com/cgiesche/streamdeck-homeassistant) exists, I wanted to have a solution that is more flexible and allows me to connect a Stream Deck to the same Linux machine where Home Assistant is running.